 - Commuter benefits

-Every dollar paid toward a pre-tax benefit reduces your current taxable income by an equal amount, which means you will owe less in income taxes for the year.
+Every dollar paid toward a pre-tax benefit reduces your current taxable income by an equal amount, which means you’ll owe less in income taxes for the year.

 Here's how that works.
-Say you earn $40,000, but contribute $1,600 to your flexible spending account (FSA) to put toward qualified health care expenses.
-If you looked at just that one pre-tax expense, you'd find that you now only owe taxes on $38,400 rather than $40,000.
+Say you earn $50,000 but contribute $1,600 to your FSA to put toward qualified health care expenses.
+If you look at just that one pre-tax expense, you'll find that you now only owe taxes on $48,400 rather than $50,000.

-It is worth noting, however, that your ability to contribute to these pre-tax benefit accounts will vary by employer, and there are federal limits on how much you can contribute to different accounts in a tax year.
+It’s worth noting, however, that your ability to contribute to these pre-tax benefit accounts will vary by employer.
+There are also federal limits on how much you can contribute to different accounts in a tax year.
+Learn more from the IRS or consider consulting a tax professional.

 Tax-Advantaged Retirement Contributions

-The other area where you will often see the phrases "pre-tax" or "tax-advantaged" thrown around is when it comes to retirement savings.
+Another area where you’ll often see the phrases "pre-tax" or "tax-advantaged" is when it comes to retirement savings.

-Retirements savings accounts—including 401(k) plans, 403(b) plans, 457 plans and, in some cases, traditional IRAs—allow you to save for retirement on a tax-deferred basis.
-That means contributions to these accounts are made on a pre-tax basis, and that you won't pay taxes on that money or on its earnings (including interest, dividends and capital gains) until you withdraw from your account, usually after you retire.
+Most employer-sponsored retirement savings accounts—including 401(k) plans, 403(b) plans and 457 plans—allow you to save for retirement on a tax-deferred basis.
+Contributions to these accounts are made on a pre-tax basis, and you won't pay taxes on that money or on its earnings (including interest, dividends and capital gains) until you withdraw from your account, usually after you retire.
+Traditional IRAs might also provide tax deferral benefits, depending on your income and your other retirement investments.

-One more thing.
-Though contributions to a Roth 401(k) or Roth IRA are not deducted from your income pre-tax, contributions are tax-advantaged.
-The advantage in the case of a Roth is that withdrawals are completely tax-free, provided the account is open at least five years and you are at least 59½.
+Contributions to a Roth 401(k) or Roth IRA are made with your post-tax dollars, but these contributions are still tax-advantaged.
+The advantage in the case of a Roth account is that withdrawals are completely tax-free, provided that the account is open at least five years and you’re at least 59½ at the time of withdrawal.